theodorosploumis/awesome-drupal/README.md

 # Awesome Drupal
 [Edit](https://github.com/theodorosploumis/awesome-drupal/edit/master/README.md)

 > A collection of awesome(\*) resources, tools, books, examples etc for Drupal CMS.
-Mainly focused on 8.x version.
+Mainly focused on 8.x+ versions.

 This list aims to offer several resources that are, mostly, **not hosted on Drupal.org**.
 Unless other software and frameworks Drupal.org (D.O.) is a totally completed platform and has so much content on it, most of the times well organized and structured.

+It does not contain any modules, themes or distributions suggestions.

-So, this guide is not a replacement for D.O.
+Finally, this guide is not a replacement for D.O.
 Consider this as a mini guide focused on advanced Drupal developers that already know how to use D.O.
-Resources are hand picked by me but any contribution will be appreciated.
+Resources are hand picked by me and any contribution will be appreciated.

 **Contents**
 ------------